Nhujarski/Great-FrontEnd-Profile-Card/README.md

 ## About the project

-In this challenge, I developed a card featuring a user testimonial, including a profile image, name, username, and the testimonial body.
+In this challenge, I built a simple profile card featuring a user's basic information and links to their social media profiles.

 ### Deployed using Vercel